er0k/prox/README.md

 you may want to enable remote syslog (Services > System Log) to help debug any openvpn problems

-under NAT / QoS > QoS you may want to limit the bandwidth of the dd-wrt.
-I like 2048 kbps for up and down

 under Administration > Management > Remote Access enable Web GUI and SSH so you can administer the dd-wrt from your main network. you should also Disable the Allow Any Remote IP and add your network range